Homelands Primary School

 Every pupil, including those with special educational needs receives quality first teaching from all teaching and support staff.
 Homelands is an inclusive school, so all pupils learn together with a differentiated curriculum aimed to meet their individual needs and abilities.
 This approach enables the pupils to progress and attain to their full potential; narrowing the attainment gap between those pupils who are behind age related expectations and those that are at or above.

-Teaching is adapted in a range of ways to suit the variety of needs of our pupils; this may include using different or additional resources, such as: visual timetables or personalised reward systems; the pace and pitch of the teaching being adjusted; using additional adult support; or using computing technology.
+Teaching is adapted in a range of ways to suit the variety of needs of our pupils; this may include using different or additional resources, such as: visual timetables or personalised reward systems; the pace and pitch of the teaching being adjusted; using additional adult support; or using technological aides.

 For those children that quality first teaching is not enough and an additional need has been identified, extra support in the form of supplementary resources and/or interventions will be offered to support these needs.
 These are delivered by additional staff partly funded by funding provided to the school as ‘notional SEN funding.’